A Threshold Greedy Algorithm for Noisy Submodular Maximization: Applications and Experiments

 \subsection{Experimental Setup}

 We now describe the setup of our experiments.
-In addition to our algorithm \alg, we compare to the following alternative approaches to noisy \prob: (i) The fixed $\epsilon$ approximation (``\texttt{EPS-AP}'') algorithm.
-This is where we essentially run \alg, except instead of using the subroutine \samp to adaptively sample in order to reduce the number of samples, we simply sample down to an $\epsilon$-approximation of every marginal gain.
-This takes $N_2$ samples for every marginal gain computation, see definition of $N_2$ in Algorithm \ref{alg:TAMG}.
-The element $u$ is added to $S$ if and only if the empirical estimate $\widehat{\Delta f_{N_2}}(S,u)\geq w$; (ii) The special case of the algorithm \singla of \citet{singla2016noisy} that yields about a $(1-1/e)$-approximate solution with high probability, ``\texttt{EXP-GREEDY}'', which is described in Section \ref{sec:relatedwork} and in the appendix.
-In the detailed description of \singla found in the appendix in the supplementary material, this is the case that $k'$ is set to be 1; (iii) The randomized version of the algorithm of \singla, ``\texttt{EXP-GREEDY-K}'', which yields about a $(1-1/e)$-approximation guarantee in expectation.
-Since \texttt{EXP-GREEDY-K} is a randomized algorithm, we average the results for \texttt{EXP-GREEDY-K} over $10$ trials.
-This is the case that $k'=\kappa$.
+In addition to our algorithm \alg, we compare the following alternative approaches to noisy \prob: (i) The fixed $\epsilon$ approximation (``\texttt{EPS-AP}'') algorithm; (ii) Two special case of the algorithm \singla of \citet{singla2016noisy} ``\texttt{EXP-GREEDY}'' and ``\texttt{EXP-GREEDY-K}'' with the parameter $k'$ in \singla set to be $k'=1$ and $k'=\kappa$ respectively.
+More details about the three algorithms can be found in the appendix.
 We evaluate \alg and \texttt{EPS-AP} on all the datasets.
 However, \texttt{EXP-GREEDY} and \texttt{EXP-GREEDY-K} have greater runtime as discussed in the appendix in the supplementary material, and so we only evaluate them on the smaller datasets.
 Details about the parameter settings can be found in the appendix in the supplementary material.